 Results for ' blood pressure'

-The American Heart Association explains how high blood pressure, also called hypertension, is a major risk factor for stroke and defines the different types of strokes.
+The American Heart Association explains how high blood pressure, also called hypertension, can lead to vision loss.

 High Blood Pressure and Women

 The American Heart Association explains higher risk for high blood pressure, also called hypertension, in women including birth control and high blood pressure, pregnancy and preeclampsia, Pregnancy Induced Hypertension (PIH), toxemia of pregnancy and menopause and high blood pressure.